 Start at the beginning, a good idea?

-The competition, the tournaments, it is an end in my opinion.
-First of all, therefore, the environment is necessary to create female players. padel.
+The competition, the tournaments, it's an achievement in my opinion.
+So first of all, you need the environment to create female padel players.

-Force a club padel to offer a ladies tournament create a positive environment around the players?
-Without taking too much risk, it seems to me that this is not the case or to a very marginal degree.
+Does forcing a padel club to offer a women's tournament create a positive environment around the players?
+Without taking too many risks, it seems to me that this is not the case or at least to a very marginal degree.

-I would even go further: forcing clubs to organize ladies' tournaments, isn't that counterproductive?
-Indeed, as we know, it often happens that the ladies' tables are relatively empty.
-Sometimes the tests are postponed or canceled.
-By doing this, is it motivating for the players, is it a positive signal for the development of the padel feminine ?
+I would go even further: forcing clubs to organize women's tournaments, isn't that counterproductive?
+Indeed, as we know, it often happens that the women's tables are relatively empty.
+Sometimes, the events are postponed or canceled.
+By doing this, is it motivating for the players, is it a positive signal for the development of women's padel?

-Then, what is a development policy for padel feminine ?
-For now these are words but they mean absolutely nothing because the only vision we have at the moment is this little part in the tournament competition guide of padel.
+Then, what is a women's padel development policy?
+For now, they are just words but they mean absolutely nothing because the only vision we have at the moment is this small part in the padel tournament competition guide.

-Shouldn't we instead set up a real promotion system around the padel ladies?
-First, try to get them to come to the padel, hook them to this sport so that they become regular players over the long term, including some competitors.
+Shouldn't we instead set up a real promotion system around women's padel?
+First, try to get them to come to padel, hook them on this sport so that they become regular players in the long term, some of whom become competitors.

 How to “create” players?